-Divorce is often full of emotions and confusion between the couple and, if children are involved, it is much more complicated and impassioned.
-An experienced Omaha divorce and legal separation attorney can make the journey toward dissolution of a marriage much less of a bumpy ride.
+Divorce is often full of emotions and confusion for both the couple and their children.
+An experienced legal separation attorney can make the journey less of a bumpy ride.
 Even if you are heading toward the dissolution amicably with your spouse, you should still discuss your situation with a lawyer who has been through the legal process numerous times.

 What is the Difference Between Divorce and Legal Separation?

-However, legal separation can also be a temporary step in the process of divorcing if the specified residency requirements have yet to be met by the couple.
-In order to fulfill the residency requirement, at least one of the parties must reside in Nebraska for at least one year or either party must have resided in Nebraska from the date the marriage took place to the filing of the divorce.
-If the residency requirements have not been fulfilled, an Omaha divorce and legal separation attorney may file a petition for the couple to be legally separated.
-Once legal requirements have been met, the legal separation can later be modified to a request that the court allow the marriage to be dissolved.
+Legal separation might be the intended conclusion or a temporary step in the divorce process, depending on the couple.
+For a divorce, at least one of the parties must reside in Nebraska for one year or either party must have resided in Nebraska from the date the marriage took place to the filing of the divorce.
+Once legal requirements are met, the legal separation can be modified to a request that the court dissolve the marriage.

 Can I Get a Legal Separation Decree Without a Court Hearing?

 The Nebraska legislature updated the divorce statutes in 2012 with the revised statute Neb.
 Rev. Stat. § 42-361.01.
 The revision allows a Nebraska trial court to decree a legal separation without a lengthy hearing when both of the following are true:

 - Both of the parties waive the hearing and the court believes that it has jurisdiction over the dissolution action, as well as personal jurisdiction over both of the parties involved; and